What is Appendicitis?

 Although the appendix is easy to remove and doctors are unsure about its function, appendicitis is an emergency condition.
 It can cause serious complications and can even be life-threatening.
 Without treatment, the appendix will rupture and cause peritonitis or an appendiceal abscess.

 This condition occurs when infection spreads to the abdomen.
 It causes bloating, severe pain, diarrhea, fever and vomiting.
 Peritonitis can be potentially life threatening and the patient must undergo surgery to remove the appendix immediately (x).

 An abscess is a swollen, painful pocket of pus that forms from an infection.
 Most of the time, a surgeon drains the pus from the abscess with a tube, but sometimes antibiotics will treat it.
 The worst part is, the tube has to remain in the abdomen until the doctor removes it when the infection clears (x, x).

 Moral of the story: to avoid complications of appendicitis, get the appendix removed quickly!

 Typically there is only one main cause of appendicitis: a blockage in the appendix lining, which causes infection.

 Sometimes thick mucus or stool enters the space between the appendix and the cecum and hardens until it blocks the opening.
 Lymphatic tissue in the appendix may also swell and block the opening.
 When the space is blocked, bacteria in the appendix multiplies, causing infection.
-Then the body responds with inflammation to fight it (x).
+The body then responds with inflammation to fight it (x).

-Although there is no way to prevent appendicitis, a high fiber diet can help decrease the risk a little.
+Although there is no way to prevent appendicitis, a high fiber diet can help decrease the risk.
 People who eat foods high in fiber, such as fresh fruits and vegetables, suffer from appendicitis less often than those who don’t (x).

 Appendicitis Treatment & Supplements